 - A significant increase in efficiency

 - Easy upgradability to provide additional speed and/or connectivity without requiring "forklift upgrades"

-- Ability for each PSAP to serve as a connection point for other public safety locations (Local, State, and Federal) to connect into the network
+- The ability for each PSAP to serve as a connection point for other public safety locations (local, state, and federal) to connect into the network

-Phase 1 commenced in 2009, and established the base fiber optic network topology and interconnection of the existing PSAPs, the DESPP HQ building in Middletown and the DAS/BEST data center for identified priority applications.
-This phase is currently in testing, and encompasses a total of 110 individual sites, utilizing a fiber footprint that includes approximately 2000 miles of existing fiber installation as well as approximately 240 miles of newly constructed fiber pathways in a seven-interconnecting-ring topology utilizing DWDM technologies.
+Phase 1 (Completed) Phase 1 commenced in 2009 and established the base fiber optic network topology and interconnection of the existing PSAPs, the DESPP HQ building in Middletown and the DAS/BEST data center for identified priority applications.
+This phase is currently in use, and encompasses a total of 109 PSAPs, utilizing a fiber footprint that includes approximately 2000 miles of existing fiber installation as well as approximately 240 miles of newly constructed fiber pathways in a seven-interconnecting-ring topology utilizing Dense Wavelength Division Multiplexing (DWDM) technology.
 It was released for service in the first quarter of 2012.

 1111 Country Club Road